oskariorg/oskari-docs/community/gallery/paikkaoppi.md

 The new platform has been tested with school kids with different client devices.

-*"You can say that in most parts the pupils have managed to use the new service well and have found the new functionalities fairly easy.
+*You can say that in most parts the pupils have managed to use the new service well and have found the new functionalities fairly easy.
 Of course there is still some little tweaking to do.
 The use of PaikkaOppi can be done in different devices because it has been created with responsive style.
-This means that the pupils can use the service in class rooms and also in the field and trips"*, explains Hirvensalo.
+This means that the pupils can use the service in class rooms and also in the field and trips", explains Hirvensalo.

 The service is free to use and stays that way in the future.